hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

   together.Once the results of the hierarchical clustering have been reduced to the most advantageous dendrograms, we assign the cluster with an appropriate aspect name.
   <li>Firstly, we create a noun work vector from each review.
 Ex: [ ‘Food’, ‘Noodles’, ‘room’] </li>
-  <li>After the noun vector is formed, we use the Spacy library to determine how similar each word is.
-A size of words x words similarity matrix is generated. </li>
+  <li>After the noun vector is formed, we use the Spacy library to determine how similar each word is with other word in the vector.
+A size of words x words similarity   matrix is generated.</li>
   <li>The Hierarchical clustering receives this similarity matrix as a correlation matrix.</li>
   <li>Hierarchical clustering output is dissected into dendrograms.</li>